Ntkrell/cape-town/README.md

 * Our [first Airbnb](https://www.airbnb.com/rooms/plus/16825409), on the safe & centrally Bree street in the CBD.
 The city center is quite compact so you can get around easily on foot.
 Highly recommend this spot.
 * After dropping our things we went out exploring and found a super delicious coffee joint: [Grind 4 Truth coffee](https://goo.gl/maps/Vt4CbZ2gUQM2).
 * Then we walked to [Marco's African Place](https://goo.gl/maps/grcVYaHgzxT2) and tried some exotic food.
 The restaurant looked closed on the outisde -- but it wasn't!
 Although a bit touristy, the food was recommended and it was delicious.
 We ate the Serengeti platter which had crocodile tile, kudu and impala.
 We ate umngqusho with it which is samp with beans, onions and potatoes.
 * We walked around Bree street and went for happy hour at [La Parada](https://goo.gl/maps/wKZBeXoGpo42) where they have 2 for 1 drinks from 5-7 pm.
-The tapas there looked good Walking up Bree street you really feel the gentrification and hipster in the hood.
+The tapas there looked good walking up Bree street.
-** Here's our beer ratings: Winhoek lager - 3.75 Natasha, 2.25 Josh.
-Light.
-Natural.
-Easy to drink.
-Fresh.
-** Castle lager.
-1.75.
-Heavier.
 * For dinner we ate at [South China Dim Sum](https://goo.gl/maps/NbtqHADiP422).
 As Josh calls it, this was white people Dim sum, but I really enjoyed it since we can't get anything like that in Kenya.

 ### Day 2
 * Coffee at Grind 4 truth again
-* _Iziko Bo Kaap Museum_ - this house built in 1763 is the oldest in the Bo Kaap neighborhood: Malay's enclave nestled in Signal Hill.
+* [Iziko Bo Kaap Museum](https://goo.gl/maps/s2Gxhw95GRE2) - this house built in 1763 is the oldest in the Bo Kaap neighborhood: Malay's enclave nestled in Signal Hill.
 The museum showcases Cape Muslims' history and culture with its iconinic multi-colored brightly painted houses (done in the 90s when apartheid ended) with front terraces which typify Cape Muslim's social culture.
 The Dutch East India Company brought the original Malays to CT from 1658 who came from the Indonesian Islands, Sri Lanka and India.
 Bo-Kaap means "above Cape Town".
 * [Biesmiellah Restaurant](https://goo.gl/maps/UphFv6Qez862) for lunch -- this restaurant does not appear to be much on the outisde & despite having burgers on the menu, it does serve yummy Cape Muslim food.
 We ate their samosas, [bobotie](https://en.wikipedia.org/wiki/Bobotie), and [denning vleis](https://www.cookhalaal.com/recipe/denning-vleis/).
 The food here is halala and it does not serve alcohol.
 * Walked around Green market square, which is dotted with historical buildings and open air market stands.
-* _District Six Museum_ - museum commemorating mixed-raced suburb which the apartheid razed in 1965 and relocated more than 60,000 people.
+* [District Six Museum](https://goo.gl/maps/7SRZTAgmTuJ2) - museum commemorating mixed-raced suburb which the apartheid razed in 1965 and relocated more than 60,000 people.
 * Coffee again at [Truth coffee](https://goo.gl/maps/Hq7GTh4CZjt).
 The epitome of hipster, this coffee shop serves coffee, teas, meals and desserts.
 Josh's long white came with a bear :)
 * Headed in uber (350 R each way) for a drive along the coast for dramatic views of False Bay and passed the cute towns of Fish Hoek and saw surfers in Muizenberg (where the water is 5˚C warmer than the water on the western side of the peninsula).
-We visited the _African penguin colony at Boulder's Beach_ in Simon's Town.
+We visited the African penguin colony at [Boulder's Beach](https://goo.gl/maps/PeDvVvtLsC22) in Simon's Town.
 Simon's Town is a picturesque, quaint town which hosts South Africa's navy.
 * We walked around Simon town's main drag and grabbed a beer at Nelson's Court inn.
 They had a Uruguayan flag waiving outside because Uruguyan navy ships were parked at SA's base.
-We tried the Jack Black brew.
-Natasha was a 2.75 and Josh a 2.25.
 * Dinner at [Obi](https://goo.gl/maps/B2uTpPou9Jv).
 Reservation is best.
 Affordable and delicious Japanese food, which is non-existent in Kenya.

 ### Day 3